-If you are looking to get started on your own vegetable garden, I’ve gathered a few resources and lessons to help guide you.
-I am still very much a beginner gardener, but we had a pretty successful garden last summer and fall and even into this winter.
+If you’re looking to get started on your own vegetable garden, I’ve gathered a few resources and tips to help guide you.
+I’m still very much a beginner gardener, but we had a pretty successful garden last summer and fall and even into this winter.
 I’m hoping to learn more this year and have even more success!
-There is great satisfaction in pulling fresh vegetables straight from your yard and enjoying them in a meal with your family (or sharing with friends, when you grow way too many jalapenos and tomatoes)!
+There is great satisfaction in pulling fresh vegetables straight from the land and enjoying them in a meal with your family (or sharing with friends, when you grow way too many jalapenos and tomatoes)!

 Preparing Your Garden

 There are several tutorials out there for how to build a raised garden bed.
-We re-used some wood from a deck that we disassembled and followed a guide similar to this one on how to build a simple raised bed.
+We re-used some wood from a deck we disassembled and followed a guide similar to this one on how to build a simple raised bed.

 Now that you have your garden built and ready to go, it’s time for plants!
 Before you head off to the nursery and spend all your savings on plants (it’s really tempting to do), start with a little research.
-Not every plant will grow well in North Texas and it is important to pay attention to planting/harvesting seasons.
-An excellent resource for both vegetable and landscape gardening is Neil Sperry.
-You can sign up for his weekly newsletter here.
+Not every plant will grow well in North Texas, and it’s important to pay attention to planting/harvesting seasons.
+An excellent resource for both vegetable and landscape gardening is McKinney resident Neil Sperry.
+You can sign up for Neil Sperry’s weekly newsletter here.
 He offers advice on timing for planting.

 My go-to local plant resource is Bruce Miller Nursery.
-The employees are well-informed and everything I have bought from them has grown well.
-It is helpful to come armed with a bit of information—what kind of light and space do you have for your plants—and they can advise on what will grow well.
+The employees are well-informed, and everything I’ve bought from them has grown well.
+It’s helpful to come armed with a bit of information—what kind of light and space you have for your plants—and they can advise on what will grow well.

-You can also order seeds online and start them indoors.
+If you prefer, you can order seeds online and start them indoors.
 There are grow kits readily available at both local nurseries and big box gardening centers.
-Here is a great resource for ordering seeds online.
+Here’s a great resource for ordering seeds online.

-Best Basil – My basil last summer was the most beautiful plant in our yard!
-When I did my final harvest in the early fall, I made enough pesto to fill my freezer and had enough to share with neighbors and friends as well.
+My basil last summer was the most beautiful plant in our yard!
+When I did my final harvest in early fall, I made enough pesto to fill my freezer and share with neighbors and friends as well.
 One of the tricks with basil is to keep it from going to seed.
 Once it does that, it doesn’t produce as many leaves and doesn’t taste as good.
-Whenever I was outside playing with my kids, I would wander over to the basil plant and pinch back any flowers I saw.
+Whenever I was outside playing with my kids, I’d wander over to the basil plant and pinch back any flowers I saw.
 The kids can easily help with this simple gardening task.